Auberge Le Saint-Gabriel: History

 The origin of Auberge Le Saint-Gabriel dates back to from the late 17th century to the mid 18th century.
 As stated by Lesley Chesterman "The inn changed hands - and names - several times…”(Lesley Chesterman).
 Also stated by an article from The Gazette "Built as a two-storey house in 1688 by French soldier Étienne Truteau, the edifice was converted in 1754 into North America's first inn 15 years later, and was granted the first liquor licence under British rule "(Lesley Chesterman).
 Since it was not established as an inn during his lifetime, Étienne Truteau lived in his homemade house until he died in 1712.

 Following his death the next owner Richard Dulong would become the one to refine the house into a fully established inn on 4 March 1754.
 From then on the inn became a popular place for travelers to rest on long journeys.

 However, as time went on the inn's popularity began to decline due to more inn's being established throughout the country.
-The building was turned back into a townhouse in the 19th century, but fortunately returned to its original vocation in 1914 thanks to Ludger Truteau who renamed it Auberge Saint-Gabriel.
+The building was turned back into a townhouse in the 19th century, but returned to its original vocation in 1914 thanks to Ludger Truteau who renamed it Auberge Saint-Gabriel.
 To add on, Auberge Saint-Gabriel was then purchased by the Bolay family in 1987 who continued to use it as an inn for travelers.

 Today the establishment is currently co-owned by Marc Bolay, Garou and Guy Laliberté who as stated by Lesley Chesterman "The interior decor features thick stone walls surrounding round and square tables that are set on wooden plank floors below wrought-iron chandeliers"., showing how the new owners further renovated the inn, added the French cuisine themed restaurant, and renamed it Auberge Le Saint-Gabriel(Lesley Chesterman).